eric-hui/getdata-project/README.md

 The dataset has 561 feature variables, however we are only interested in the 66 that represent the mean() and std() of observations.
-The "UCI HAR Dataset/features.txt" file prodes a listing of all 561 variables along with the column index.
+The "UCI HAR Dataset/features.txt" file provides a listing of all 561 variables along with the column index.
 The standard unix grep tool was used to extract the variables of interest:

 > grep mean\(\) features.txt > extractFeatures.txt

 > grep std\(\) features.txt >> extractFeatures.txt

 The extractFeatures.txt was then manually edited to rename the features: